CoNarrative/precept-devtools/README.md

 ### Fact tracking
+Shows an explanation for a fact by its entity id and attribute.
+Initiated by clicking on a fact in the diff view.
+Shows an explanation for the requested event and every other event the fact was involved in.

+The list of the fact's occurrences and corresponding explanations are updated whenever new events take place in the inspected session.

-View of a fact by its entity id and attribute over the history of the session.
-A "tracker" can consist of one or more "viewers" to allow side-by-side comparison of a fact's value at multiple points in time.
+Trackers are focalized to the `e-a` identity of a fact but can consist of one or more "views" on that fact at different points in time

+Additional views are automatically generated when the `[e a]` of the fact you want to inspect is already being tracked.

 ### Rule tracking
 Lists all rules in the session, showing history for them if there is any.
+Shows each event the rule participated in and an explanation for each.
+Updates whenever new events take place in the inspected session.

 ### Explanations
 Shows why an event occurred.
 Varies according to the type of event.

-Action explanations: Shows the facts inserted.

-Schema enforcement explanations: Shows an upsert with the new fact that triggered it, the one that was removed, and the user-defined schema rule that was enforced.
+Rule explanations:

-Rule explanations: Shows the rule name, its conditions, the facts that matched those conditions, and the facts that were inserted or removed as a consequence.
+Shows the rule name, its conditions, the facts that matched those conditions, and the facts that were inserted or removed as a consequence.
-If the rule has variable bindings, shows the values bound to them at the time the rule fired.
+If the rule has variable bindings, shows the values that were bound to them at the time the rule fired.
+Pattern matches are color coded within rule conditions and the corresponding parts of facts that matched them.

+Schema enforcement explanations:

+Displays for events where a fact was removed from the session in order to comply with a user-defined schema.
+Shows the schema rule enforced, the inserted fact that triggered it, and the existing fact that was removed.

+Action explanations:
+Shows the facts inserted.
+Because actions effectively stipulate the existence of a fact, no further explanation is generated.

 ### Subscriptions
-Lists each registered subscription and shows its previous and current values relative to the selected state.
+Lists each registered subscription and shows its previous and current values relative to the currently tracked state/fire-rules number.

 ### Actions
-Shows facts that were inserted for the first event of the selected state.
+Shows facts that were inserted at the start of the selected state via `precept.core/then` that initiated all other events within the current state/`fire-rules`.